Flexible Bayesian Quantile Regression in Ordinal Models: The GAL Distribution

 \section{The GAL Distribution}

-This appendix derives the \emph{pdf} of the GAL distribution from the mixture representation \citep{Yan-Kottas-2017}, introduces the \emph{cdf} and \emph{mgf} of the GAL distribution.
+This appendix derives the \emph{pdf} of the GAL distribution from the mixture representation of the AL distribution, and introduces the \emph{cdf} and \emph{mgf} of the GAL distribution.
 The \emph{mgf} is also utilized to derive the mean, variance and skewness of the GAL distribution.